ChnMasterOG/KmerGO/README.md

 In our experiment, through multi-processes parallel computing, KmerGO is able to capture all the group-specific k-mers (k up to 40bps) for 1.07 TB data in fasta format on a regular standalone server(Intel(R) Xeon(R) E5-2620 v4 @ 2.10GHz) in 21.5 hours, including 4 hours Kmer counting with KMC[http://sun.aei.polsl.pl/REFRESH/kmc] and 17.5 hours(16 processes number) group-specific kmer identification, and return the assembled group-specific sequences.

+Github for KmerGO(v2.x.x) which is a faster version is [here](https://github.com/ChnMasterOG/KmerGO2).

 Please cite: Wang Y, Chen Q, Deng C, Zheng Y and Sun F (2020) KmerGO: A Tool to Identify Group-Specific Sequences With k-mers.
 Front.
 Microbiol.
 11:2067. doi: 10.3389/fmicb.2020.02067

 ## Running on two operation systems